FilipeLopesPires/EscapeRoom/README.md

 The author of this repository is Filipe Pires and the project was developed for the Multimedia Laboratory Course of the licenciate's degree in Multimedia and Communication Tecnhologies of the University of Aveiro.

-For further information, please contact me at filipesnetopires@ua.pt.
+For further information, please contact me at fsnap@protonmail.com.